PRIVACY NOTICE

 • to pursue legitimate interests of our own or of third parties to operate our business, maintain safety, provided that the resulting impact on your interests and fundamental rights does not override those interests.

-• Making a decision about your recruitment or appointment - LEGITIMATE INTEREST
+• Making a decision about your recruitment or appointment — Legitimate Interest

-• Ascertaining your fitness to work - LEGAL OBLIGATION
+• Fitness to work — Legal Obligation

 6. How we use special categories of personal data